Preparing Your Child for a Hospital Stay

 Talk about preferences

-• if and how adults ask permission before touching the child's body
+if and how adults ask permission before touching the child's body for non-essential care

-• whether they want to avoid certain sensations
+whether they want to avoid certain non-necessary sensations, if possible

 Make signs for the room